matias-vazquez/TE2015/Lab02/README.md

 <div align="center">
    <img src="img/mcc_interface.png">
 </div>

+First off, we need to configure the clock signal the &mu;C will use.
+Click on _System Module_ on the Project Resources window.
+The ``INTERNAL OSCILLATOR`` windows will show up.
+Set the following parameters as follows:

+   * Oscillator Select: ``Internal oscillator``
+   * System Clock Select: ``FOSC``
+   * Internal Clock: ``31.5KHz_LFINTOSC``

+With this, we will use the 31.5 kHz internal oscillator as the clock signal.
+Leave the rest of settings as default.

 On the Grid View of the Pin Manager, select PDIP40 under *Package* field to display on the Package View window, the proper &mu;C package that you are using.
 Here, you can see the pinout of your &mu;C. All the pins marked in blue are the general purpose pins that can be used for our projects.
 Locate RB0, as we will use it as an output pin to blink a LED on our XBR-1 board.